farleyknight/dive-vscode-extension/docs/next_steps.md

 **Next Steps:**

 2.  **Endpoint Discovery and Disambiguation:**
-    *   **Discover All Endpoints:** Implement logic (in `src/endpoint-discovery.ts` function `discoverEndpoints`) to find *all* Spring Boot REST endpoints within the workspace.
-Consider two main approaches:
+    *   **Discover All Endpoints:** Implement logic (in `src/endpoint-discovery.ts` function `discoverEndpoints`) to find *all* Spring Boot REST endpoints within the workspace using the installed Java Language Support extension.
-        *   **Approach 1: LSP-based:** Use `vscode.commands.executeCommand('vscode.executeWorkspaceSymbolProvider', query)` with queries targeting annotations like `@RestController`, `@GetMapping`, etc. (Relies on Java Language Support extension).
-        *   **Approach 2: Manual Parsing:** Use `vscode.workspace.findFiles('**/*.java')` to get all Java files and then parse their content (e.g., using regex or a parser library) to find relevant annotations and construct paths.
+        *   **Primary Approach: LSP-based:** Use `vscode.commands.executeCommand` with relevant commands provided by the Java extension.
+This will likely involve:
+            *   Finding potential controller classes and endpoint methods using symbol providers (e.g., `'vscode.executeWorkspaceSymbolProvider'`, `'vscode.executeDocumentSymbolProvider'`).
+Query patterns might target annotations like `@RestController`, `@GetMapping`, etc., or broader searches filtered later.
+            *   Extracting specific annotation details (like `path`, `value`, `method` attributes) from the found symbols.
+This might require additional LSP calls (e.g., requesting hover information, code actions, or custom commands provided by the Java extension) to get the necessary attribute values associated with the annotations.
+        *   *(Manual parsing using `vscode.workspace.findFiles` and regex/parsers is discouraged due to complexity and fragility and should only be considered as a last resort if LSP proves insufficient.)*
     *   Create a structured list of found endpoints, including method, path, and source location (URI and position).
-Example: `[{ method: 'POST', path: '/api/users', uri: vscode.Uri, position: vscode.Position, description: 'Creates a new user' /* Optional: extracted from Javadoc/comments */ }, ...] `.
+Example: `[{ method: 'POST', path: '/api/users', uri: vscode.Uri, position: vscode.Position, handlerMethodName: 'createUser', description: 'Creates a new user' /* Optional: extracted from Javadoc/comments */ }, ...] `.
     *   **Identify Target Endpoint:** Use the `naturalLanguageQuery` from step 1 to identify the most likely target endpoint from the discovered list.
 This may involve:
         *   Simple keyword matching between the query and the endpoint paths/methods/descriptions.
         *   Potentially using an LLM (via a dedicated tool or API call) to perform semantic matching between the user's query and the list of available endpoints, asking it to return the best match(es).